Philemon Pownoll

-Pownoll was born the son of a leading shipwright, and entered the navy in the last year of the War of the Austrian Succession.
+Born in Plymouth, Pownoll was the son of a leading shipwright.
+He joined the British navy in the last year of the War of the Austrian Succession.
 After several years service he rose through the ranks to his own command in time for the outbreak of the Seven Years' War.
-Commanding a sloop he took part in the capture of one of the most valuable prizes taken in the entire conflict, and became immensely wealthy overnight from his success.
+Commanding a sloop-of-war, he took part in the capture of one of the most valuable prizes taken in the entire conflict, and became immensely wealthy overnight from his success.
 He married and settled on his estate, but despite his riches, chose to return to active service on the outbreak of the American War of Independence.
 During his time as a frigate captain he acted as a mentor to future star captains Edward Pellew and John Borlase Warren.

 His service in North America was marked with successes in supporting and conveying troops, and engaging in larger fleet actions such as the relief of Gibraltar.
 He took part in a hard-fought action against a French privateer in 1779, and received a musket ball to the chest, which remained with him for the rest of his life.
 He again engaged a heavily armed privateer the following year, and this time was killed by a cannonball in the heat of the action, which was brought to a successful conclusion by his first lieutenant.
 His death was marked with tributes from the leading naval figures of his age, including Admiral John Jervis and Edward Pellew.

 Family and early life

-Pownoll was born in Plymouth circa 1734, the son of master shipwright Israel Pownoll (d.1779), who had built a large number of warships for the Royal Navy over his career.
+Pownoll was born in Plymouth circa 1734, the nephew of master shipwright Israel Pownoll (d.1779), who had built a large number of warships for the Royal Navy over his career.
 Israel Pownoll served as master shipwright of the dockyard at Plymouth between 1762 and 1765, and of Chatham from 1775 until his death.
 He owned property in the Shadwell and Clerkenwell areas of London, suggesting that the family descended from the Independent seamen and merchants who were numerous in the Shadwell and Wapping area at the time, and had connections with New England.
 The naval antiquary Edward Hawke Locker later described Philemon as 'a Gentleman of American extraction'.

 Philemon Pownoll entered the navy in about 1748, joining the 64-gun HMS Mars.
 He passed his lieutenant's examination on 7 April 1755, at which point his age was recorded as 'upwards of twenty', and was promoted to lieutenant on 7 October 1755.
 He was at first appointed to be second lieutenant of the 60-gun HMS Weymouth, and was later moved to the 100-gun HMS Royal George.
 Pownoll continued to serve in the Navy with the outbreak of the Seven Years' War, and in 1758 was moved to the 90-gun HMS Namur.
 Namur was at this time the flagship of Admiral Edward Boscawen, who became Pownoll's patron and rapidly promoted him from fourth to first lieutenant, and then on 6 August 1759 to commander of the sloop HMS Favourite.